dfrancisczok/SEO-Cheat-Sheet-2020/SEO cheat sheet for 2020.md

-# One-page and technical SEO cheat sheet for 2020
+# SEO cheat sheet for 2020

-**Don't be afraid of the ‘technical’ in the title, here's a cheat sheet with things to look for and links to tools that don’t require coding.**
+**Here's a cheat sheet with things to look for and links to tools that don’t require coding.**

 ## Technical